davejagoda/davejagoda.github.io/books/index.md

 Johnson, Ed (2006). *Hacknot: Essays on Software Development*.

+King, David (1992). *Project Management Made Simple: A Guide to Successful Management of Computer Systems Projects.*

 Konigsburg, E. L. (1967). *From the Mixed-Up Files of Mrs. Basil E. Frankweiler*.

 Leeson, Nicholas William (1996). *Rogue Trader: How I Brought Down Barings Bank and Shook the Financial World*.